Sci-Fi Nerd: Commentary, reflection, and accolades from a fan’s point of view on all things sci-fi and fantasy.

 Alien visitation and a gift of their technology in the form of a super-power bestowing suit transforms a timid teacher’s life forever in this classic comedic take on the superhero genre.

-Before the super hero tv craze of today, there was The Greatest American Hero.
-“Look at what’s happened to me” the opening lines to the theme song for this series titled “Believe It Or Not” pretty much sums up the predicament timid LA school teacher Ralph Hinkley (William Katt) finds himself in when he is the recipient of a super suit he is given as the result of alien visitation.
+Before the superhero tv craze of today, there was The Greatest American Hero.
+“Look at what’s happened to me” the opening lines to the theme song for this series titled “Believe It Or Not” pretty much sums up the predicament timid LA school teacher Ralph Hinkley (William Katt) finds himself in when he is the recipient of a super suit he gets from an alien visitation.

-A suit that bestows a plethora of powers including super strength, resistance to injury (including direct bullet hits to areas covered by the suit), invisibility, precognition, postcognition, E.S.P., telekinesis, X-ray vision, super speed, pyrokinesis, and the ability to fly.
+The suit bestows a plethora of powers including super strength, resistance to injury (including direct bullet hits to areas covered by the suit), invisibility, precognition, E.S.P., telekinesis, X-ray vision, super speed, pyrokinesis, and the ability to fly.
 The full limit of these powers remains a mystery because Ralph loses the instructions for the suit soon after he gets it.
-Also he hates wearing the bright red outfit, cape included, which only works on him.
+Also, he hates wearing the bright red outfit, cape included, which only works on him.

-This is the premise this amusing take on the superhero genre series is based on.
-The aliens who give him the suit also tell him to collaborate with FBI Special Agent Bill Maxwell (Robert Culp, in sharp contrast to previous dramatic roles) who is decidedly old school, and Ralph’s girlfriend, attorney Pam Davidson (Connie Selleca), sometimes joins the often bickering, deeply conflicted odd couple Ralph and Bill on their adventures.
-Although the show was based on this simple, silly concept it worked for the time, and superhero shows that are on now could benefit from some of the lessons this series has to offer, for example, not taking yourself too seriously, and being more realistic in depicting some of the real-life complications, and difficulties being a superhero might present in the reality of day-to-day life for the average person.
+This simple premise was the idea this amusing superhero parody got built on, and not much else.
+The aliens who give him the suit also tell him to collaborate with FBI Special Agent Bill Maxwell (Robert Culp, in sharp contrast to previous dramatic roles) who is decidedly old school, and the series used the relationship of the often bickering odd couple as one of the show’s main features.
+Ralph’s girlfriend, attorney Pam Davidson (Connie Sellecca), was often the voice of reason when she sometimes joined Ralph and Bill on their adventures.
+The show, based on this simple, silly concept, worked for a time.
+Superhero shows that are on now could benefit from some of the lessons this series has to offer, for example, giving the characters a way to evolve in their story arcs which this show failed to do, and not taking itself too seriously.
+One of the show’s strengths was the amusing manner in which it depicts the complications, and difficulties being a superhero might impose on the day-to-day life of the average person.

 The show also featured some of Hinkley’s students which included Faye Grant as Rhonda Blake, Michael Paré as Tony Villicana, Jesse D. Goins as Cyler Johnson, and William Bogert as Les Carlisle.

-The greatest American Hero was great fun at first, but grew somewhat monotonous in its portrayals of Ralph trying to master the suit over time in the course of his amusing adventures.
-The series is firmly anchored in the early eighties that gave it birth, by the timestamp of its portrayal rich in the fashions, fads, and lifestyles of the time.
+The greatest American Hero was great fun at first but due to the one-trick-pony nature of the show working the angle of Ralph’s difficulties mastering the suit grew somewhat monotonous over time.
+The writers didn’t seem to have any ideas beyond that to develop.
+The series is firmly anchored in the early eighties that gave it birth, by the timestamp of its portrayal rich in the fashions, fads, life, and hairstyles of the time.
 An amusing footnote in the history of genre tv.